king-koda/toy-robot/README.md

 - run the command "npm i" within the root directory
 - run the command "npm run start" to start the application

+Testing Instructions:

+- ensure the installation instructions have been followed first
+- run the command "npm run test" to run all of the applications unit tests

 Toy Robot Commands:

 - to place the robot, the format is "place X,Y,direction", supporting directions north,east,south,west, and the X,Y coordinates 0,0 -> 4,4